Burling And Tuke Claim Sixth 49er World Title

 “It’s part of our Olympic trials so it was definitely an important one and we are just happy we did our best and left it all out there.”

-Liv Mackay and Jason Saunders were the next best of the Kiwis in 13th, with Gemma Jones and Josh Porebski 14th.
+Gemma Jones and Josh Porebski were the next best of the Kiwis in 13th, with Liv Mackay and Jason Saunders 15th.

 A couple of other Kiwis will be chasing medals tomorrow across town at the Laser world championships, where Sam Meech is eighth and Tom Saunders 10th.